Updated: Aug 9

 And what’s the human reaction to things that we fear?
 An adrenaline rush.
 Fight, flight, or freeze.
 Some do fight through the resistance to figure out their rhythms and voice and ultimately realize their work (however painfully that may happen).
 Others freeze indefinitely, and still others flee their responsibility to share their story, instead spinning fantastical stories about why they don’t need content instead of weaving stories for their audience.

 Allow me to suggest a fourth fear response, specifically for this context: Fling.

-This is where my whole industry thrives.
+This is where that whole industry (my industry?
+I'm not sure anymore...) thrives.
 When the content is important but the fear and confusion is real, many folks nope right out of the task and hire out someone like me instead.

 If they’re really running, they’ll hire out someone who is not like me—someone who will let them stick to the surface level, churn out a book that’s “good enough,” and never dig down to the raw material.

 As a writer, I’ve been rather grateful to have some of that work flung into my lap.
 And in many contexts, my clients were lovely to work with, feeling grateful and relieved to have that weight taken off of their shoulders.
 And I was equally grateful to help them birth their ideas into the world.